emilbgetacademy/Emne_3/README.md

 ```

 Docker commands
+Run the commands from the same directory as this file
-* MOTE: set a container-name, an image-name and an argument (argument can be omitted)
+Remember to set a container-name, an image-name and an argument (argument can be omitted)
 ```bash
 # build image
 docker build -t <imagename> .